maxadamo/galera_proxysql/README.md

 * if you want only the Galera cluster you need _at least_ 3 servers and 3 ipv4 (and optionally 3 ipv6)
 * if you want the full stack you need _at least_ 5 servers and 6 IPv4 (and optionally 6 IPv6)

 For now this module supports on State Snapshot Transfer, because on average DBs I see no reason to use `mysqldump` or `rsync` (while rsync could be faster, the donor would not be unavailable during the transfer).
 Please create a PR if you intend to implement other methods.

 Xtrabackup is now supported by puppetlabs/mysql `mysql::backup::xtrabackup`, hence I decided to remove any XtraBackup script from this module.

-SST does not use password anymore with Percona 8.0.
+SST does not use password anymore with Percona 8.0 (the next coming version will implement SSL on cluster traffic).

 **When bootstrapping**, avoid running puppet on all the nodes at the same time.
 You need to bootstrap one node first and then you can join the other nodes (i.e.: you better run puppet on one node at time).